BGTYaneck/trip-planner/README.md

 # trip-planner
-A trip planning app made with React Typescript and Bootstrap
+A trip planning app made using React, Typescript and Bootstrap

 Features:
 * Creating trips